Skip to content

 • Negative: No cross-cloud compute in v1 — customers needing federated query across clouds must use the migration playbooks or wait for a future ADR on federated compute.

-• Negative: Writes are out of scope — OneLake shortcuts are read-only; any write-back to S3 or GCS is not part of v1.
+• Negative: Writes are out of scope — OneLake shortcuts are read-only; any write-back to a competing cloud's object store is not part of v1.

 • Negative: Deferred work must be tracked — Unity Catalog federation, Denodo, and Trino stay open as roadmap items; this ADR explicitly does not close those doors but does not commit them.